How to keep your online business bank account secure

 During the global pandemic, many enterprises and organizations increased their online presence towards a fully digital experience.
 The trend accelerated for both federal and provincial governments, which enabled digital deposits and support payments.
 This move and rising adoption of digital options has provided a window of opportunity for new types of online fraud—which require new methods of protection.

 Here are six ways to enhance your business’ online banking security:

 One of the most effective security measures businesses can employ is two-factor authentication—and it’s easily accessible through your financial institution.

 The process, also referred to as 2FA, relies on a user providing something they know (usually a password) and a second factor, either a security token or a biometric factor (like a fingerprint or facial scan).
 For example, after logging in to your account, you receive a code on your mobile phone that you need to input as a second step to access your account.

 As a business or retail customer with ATB, you can turn on two-factor authentication from your desktop.
-You can also add the biometric factor—a fingerprint or facial recognition login—to your ATB mobile app.
+You can also add the biometric factor—a fingerprint or facial recognition login—to your ATB Personal app.

 2. Boost your password

 Each of your employees should have their own set of unique login credentials, as should each of your business accounts.
 And none should be shared.

 The Canadian Centre for Cyber Security offers the following tips to create a strong password:

 - Come up with a phrase and use the first letter from each word to start off.
 For example, the phrase “My Dog Likes to Go Swimming” becomes mdltgs.